cvonk/CALalarm/README.md

 (To erase the WiFi credentials, pull `GPIO# 0` down for at least 3 seconds.)

-OTA Updates can be used to upgrade or downgrade the code.
+### OTA download

+Besides connecting to WiFi, one of the first things the code does is check for OTA updates.
+We use the term "updates" but it download the OTA update even when it is older.
+This allows for downgrades.
 To determine if the currently running code is different as the code on the server, it compares the project name, version, date and time.
 Note that these may not always updated by the SDK.

+The OTA server should support either HTTP or HTTPS.
+If you WiFi name and password is provisioned using `Kconfig` it will be part of the binary, so you should use a server on your local network.

+Upon completion, the device resets to activate the downloaded code.

 ## Receive push notification from Google calendar changes

 To improve response time we have the option of using the [Push Notifications API](https://developers.google.com/calendar/v3/push):

-    Allows you to improve the response time of your application.
+> Allows you to improve the response time of your application.
 It allows you to eliminate the extra network and compute costs involved with polling resources to determine if they have changed.
 Whenever a watched resource changes, the Google Calendar API notifies your application.
-    To use push notifications, you need to do three things:
+> To use push notifications, you need to do three things:
-    1. Register the domain of your receiving URL.
+> 1. Register the domain of your receiving URL.
-    2. Set up your receiving URL, or "Webhook" callback receiver.
+> 2. Set up your receiving URL, or "Webhook" callback receiver.
-    3. Set up a notification channel for each resource endpoint you want to watch.
+> 3. Set up a notification channel for each resource endpoint you want to watch.

 For the first requirement, the Google push notification need to be able to traverse your access router and reach your ESP32 device.
 This requires a SSL certificate and a reverse proxy.
 Please refer to [Traversing your access router](https://coertvonk.com/sw/embedded/turning-on-the-light-the-hard-way-26806#traverse) for more details.